yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 In this exercise, you will create a short-lived feature branch, make a small code change, commit the code, and submit a pull request.
 You'll then merge the pull request into the master branch which triggers an automated build and release of the application.

 In the tasks below, you will make changes directly through the Azure DevOps web interface.
-These steps could also be performed through the Visual Studio IDE.
+These steps could also be performed through an IDE of your choosing or using the Azure Cloud Shell Code Editor.

 ### Task 1: Create a new branch